 Under this alternative, none of the nine allotments would be open for domestic sheep grazing, and BLM would authorize no AUMs for domestic sheep within the planning area.
 As a result, BLM would not collect any grazing fee receipts from domestic sheep grazing in these allotments, and money reinvested locally for rangeland health, wildlife habitat, and livestock grazing infrastructure would slightly decrease.
 Federal grazing fees under Alternative E could decrease between \$3,000 and \$4,000 lower than Alternative B. The operators currently authorized to graze sheep in these allotments would have to reassess the size and viability of their livestock operations without access to federal forage in these allotments.
-Depending on their access to federal forage in other areas, operators may be able to shift their grazing to other federal allotments where their authorizations for forage have not changed.
+Depending on their access to federal forage in other areas, operators may be able to shift their grazing to other federal allotments not in the planning area, or lease private pastures for grazing until they can move their sheep into other allotments.
 These changes could increase operating costs from having to truck animals farther or more frequently, and increased feed costs associated with private grazing leases.

 If operators are unable to mitigate the federal forage losses proposed under this alternative, the direct economic output based upon the value of regional sheep and lamb production may fall between \$650,000 and \$867,000 on annual average.
-After adjusting for unpaid family workers, decreases in federal forage permitted for domestic sheep grazing under this alternative would support 18 to 24 fewer direct jobs and \$61,000 to \$82,000 less in direct labor earnings in the local sheep and lamb industry when compared to Alternative B. Decreased domestic sheep grazing in these allotments would also reduce economic activity in other sectors of the regional economy including a loss of between 26 to 35 total jobs and between \$368,000 and \$491,000 less in total labor income when compared to Alternative B. If operators are unable to maintain viable operations and close their operations altogether, adverse economic impacts under this alternative the regional economic under their operations altogether, adverse economic impacts under this alternative could be even greater than those discussed above.
+After adjusting for unpaid family workers, decreases in federal forage permitted for domestic sheep grazing under this alternative would support 18 to 24 fewer direct jobs and \$61,000 to \$82,000 less in direct labor earnings in the local sheep and lamb industry when compared to Alternative B. Decreased domestic sheep grazing in these allotments would also reduce economic activity in other sectors of the regional economy including a loss of between 26 to 35 total jobs and between \$368,000 and \$491,000 less in total labor income when compared to Alternative B. If operators are unable to maintain viable operations and close their operations altogether, economic impacts under this alternative could be even greater than those discussed above.